-Once you transfer from the Department of Health and Human Services (DHHS) to Life Without Barriers (LWB) in 2019, we will prepare a SIL Quote with you, your staff, family and supporters.
-This process will begin with a meeting between LWB, you, your family and supporters to discuss your goals and your support needs at your home.
-Using the information that you and your family and supporters share with us, LWB will prepare your initial SIL Quote.
-This information will be checked by your staff and several LWB teams to make sure all information is accurate and adheres to guidelines from the National Disability Insurance Agency (NDIA).
+Now you have transferred from the Department of Health and Human Services (DHHS) to Life Without Barriers, we will prepare a SIL Quote with you, your staff, family and supporters.
+This process may include discussions with you, your family and supporters, about your goals and support needs at home.
+Using the information shared with us, Life Without Barriers will prepare your initial SIL Quote.
+This information will be checked by your staff and several Life Without Barriers teams to make sure all information is accurate and adheres to guidelines from the National Disability Insurance Agency (NDIA).
 Once it is completed, we will send it to the NDIA for assessment and approval.
 After it has been approved, you will receive SIL funding and the necessary support in your home.
-This will replace the in-kind funding for support at home that is currently in your National Disability Insurance Scheme (NDIS) Plan.
+This will replace the in-kind funding for support at home in your National Disability Insurance Scheme (NDIS) Plan.

-How will resident vacancies be managed?
-How will you assess the compatibility of residents?
-Will LWB fill all vacancies in houses even if this has the potential to cause issues?
+How are resident vacancies managed?
+How do you assess the compatibility of residents?
+Does Life Without Barriers fill all vacancies in houses, even if it has the potential to cause issues?

 How is Supported Independent Living (SIL) funding decided?

-Once you transfer to Life Without Barriers, we will prepare a SIL Quote with you, your staff, and family and supporters.
+Now you have transferred to Life Without Barriers, we will prepare a SIL Quote with you, your staff, and family and supporters.
 This quote includes important information and evidence about your support needs at home.
-Once finalised, we will submit the quote to the NDIA for consideration and approval.
+Once finalised, we will submit the quote to the National Disability Insurance Agency (NDIA) for consideration and approval.
 Once the NDIA approves the quote, the support in your home will be provided through the SIL funding.
 This will be reviewed on an annual basis or if your needs change.

 Who do I speak to if I am unhappy in my house?